-- 1. Thread a cap on the bottom section of well screen.
-If more than one section of well screen is required, thread the last section. - 2.
+- 1. Thread a cap on the bottom section of the well screen.
+If more than one section of the well screen is required, thread the last section. - 2.
 Lower the screen into the borehole with the riser section ready. - 3.
 Add the riser sections to the screen.
 Do not drop the screen in the borehole. - 4.
 Add riser sections as required until the bottom screen section touches the bottom of the borehole. - 5.
 If completing the well with a road box, mark the riser two inches below the lid of the road box and then cut the riser. - 6.
 Place a slip cap over the top of the rise section. - 7.
 Place sand in the space between the borehole and the PVC screen and riser to the required depth.
-Place the sand in very slowly so it does not bridge in the well bore. - 8.
-Place bentonite and cement above the sand-pack. - 9.
+Place the sand in very slowly so it does not bridge in the well bore.

+- 8. Place bentonite and cement above the sand-pack. - 9.
 Grout in the road box with concrete mix.

-3.2 WELL DEVELOPMENT PROCEDURES
+3.2 Well Development Procedures

-At least 24 hours after completion of drilling and installation, well development is completed through pumping or bailing until the discharged water is relatively sediment free and the indicator parameters (e.g., pH, temperature, specific conductivity, etc.) have reached steady-state.
+At least 24 hours after completion of drilling and installation, well development is completed through pumping or bailing until the discharged water is relatively sediment free and the indicator parameters (e.g., pH, temperature, specific conductivity, etc.) have reached steady state.
 Development removes sediment and can improve the hydraulic properties of the sand pack.
 The effectiveness of this process is monitored to minimize the volume of discharged waters to obtain sediment-free samples.
-As approved by the regulatory agency, well development water can be discharged onto the ground surface downgradient of the well.
-Otherwise, this water must be containerized and sampled prior to discharge or disposal.
+Well development water will be containerized upon generation and will not be discharged or disposed of without prior department approval.

-- 1. Select an appropriate well development method based upon water depth, well productivity, and sediment content of the water.
+- Select an appropriate well development method based upon water depth, well productivity, and sediment content of the water.
 Well development options include: (a) bailing; (b) manual pumping; and (c) submersible pumps.
-These options utilized with surging of the well screen using an appropriately sized surge block. - 2.
+These options are utilized with surging of the well screen using an appropriately sized surge block. - 2.
 Decontaminate, as needed, and assemble equipment in the monitoring well based upon the method selected.
-Care should be taken not to introduce contaminants into the equipment or well during installation.

-3. Proceed with development by repeated removal of water from the well until the discharged water is relatively sediment-free (i.e., < 50 NTUs).
-Volume of water removed, pH, temperature and conductivity measurements are recorded on the Well Development/Purging Logs.
+Care should be taken not to introduce contaminants into the equipment or well during installation. - 3.
+Proceed with development by repeated removal of water from the well until the discharged water is relatively sediment-free (i.e., < 50 NTUs).
+Volume of water removed pH, temperature and conductivity measurements are recorded on the Well Development/Purging Logs.

-3.3 WELL PURGING PROCEDURES
+3.3 Well Purging Procedures

 To collect representative samples, groundwater wells must be adequately purged prior to sampling.
 Purging will require removing three to five volumes of standing water in rapidly recharging wells and at least one volume from wells with slow recharge rate.
 In addition to the required well volumes, water quality parameters (pH, temperature, specific conductivity and turbidity) should have stabilized prior to sampling.
 Sampling should commence as soon as adequate recharge has occurred.
-Although not required, it is recommended that purging and sampling occur at least 24 hours after development.
+Although not required, it is recommended that purging and sampling occur at least 7 days after development.
+Well development water will be containerized upon generation and will not be discharged or disposed of without prior department approval.